vmware-archive/push-android-samples/README.md

 Push Demo Application
 ---------------------

-The Push Demo Application is an example of the simplest application possible that uses the Pivotal Mobile Services Suite Push Client SDK.
+The Push Demo Application is an example of the simplest application possible that uses the Pivotal CF Mobile Services Push Client SDK.
 At this time, it only demonstrates how to register for push notifications.

 This demo application registers for push notifications in the Activity object in order to make it easier to display the